Qiwi2681/fra-scraper/README.md

     ^<br>
     create cache of "long" threads to go over later.
 3. scrape posts from users while waiting for new homepage results.
+4. Proxy rotation

-4. solution for raspberry pi.
+5. solution for raspberry pi.